blakedietz/blakedietz.me/content/posts/elegant-ui-amazing-marvin/index.md

 ### Less context switching

 On top of being a fewer number of steps for the user, I think the more important metric is the reduction of context switching.
+For the sake of this article, let's define context switching as the act of the user changing attention from one ui element to another.

-In the typical task list UX, users need move their eyes across the page more.
+In the typical task list UX, users need to move their eyes from the detail list view to the top level button or to the inline ghost button.
+Typically the user has scrolled to the point of interest in the list and realise that a new task needs to be added, often times, around the point where the list is currently scrolled.

+#### Using the master element

+The user must either, scroll to the top of the page if the list does not have a sticky header of some sort.
+Then the user must click add and scroll to the bottom of the list to add detail about the list item.
+From there the user must then move the item often times with a janky scrolling experience as the user must both hold the left click down and drag the element high enough up the list to